luyangshang/CyberCraft/CyberCraft/scenarios/README.txt

 2. scenarioX_intro.txt/scenarioX_outro.txt/tutorialX_intro.txt/tutorialX_outro.txt/credits.txt: these files follow the same pattern: It involves pages of pure text or image-text-mixed pages.
 The pure text page will be displayed with typing animation, while the image-text-mixed page will be displayed immediately.
 The pages will be delimited by a character "^".

-A pure text page contain only pure text of course.
+A pure text page contains only pure text of course.
 Note that the character "^" is reserved character, which is not supposed to be anywhere inside the page.
 Character "#" is also not supposed to be placed at the start of the pure text page.

-A image-text-mixed page is characterized by a character "#" at the start of the page.
+An image-text-mixed page is characterized by a character "#" at the start of the page.
 As a matter of fact, this kind of page is composed of images and texts, each described after a "#" character.
 Here, newline as \r \n or \r\n will be ignored by the program.

-To create a image, follow this pattern:
+To create an image, follow this pattern:
 #image$<x coordinate>$<y coordinate>$<path to the image file>
 To create a text in the image-text-mixed page, follow this pattern:
 #text$<x coordinate>$<y coordinate>$<text to create>
 The text can also have one more argument:
 #text$<x coordinate>$<y coordinate>\$<text to create>\$<word wrap width>

 Note here that, all those within angular brackets should be replaced with actual values.
-Also, if the readers know about Phaser, they will realize that the arguments in this pattern are just align with the arguments to define image sprite and text sprite.
+Also, if the readers know about Phaser, they will realize that the arguments in this pattern are just aligned with the arguments to define image sprite and text sprite.

 3. scenarioX_NPCs.json:
 The file contains an array called NPCs, whose elements are description of each NPC in the scenario.